Sci-Fi Harry

 Sci-Fi HARRY (サイファイハリー, Sai fai harī) is a 1995 Japanese manga series written by George Iida and illustrated by Asami Tohjoh which was adapted into an anime series broadcast in Japan in 2000.
 It was a joint production of TV Asahi Corporation and Nagoya Broadcasting Network.
 The series was produced for nighttime broadcast slot.

 Plot

-Harry McQuinn is a school loser until he discovers he has psychic powers.
-However, whenever Harry uses his powers, someone in the area near him is killed.
+Harry McQuinn is a school loser until he discovers that he has psychic powers.
+Whenever Harry uses powers, someone in the area near him is killed.